 - Import rules.
 US Customs won’t allow you to bring any food or cleaning products with you, so you have to completely restock your kitchen cupboards on arrival.
 Allow a lot of time in the shops trying to get your head around all the different brands.
 Clorox Wet Wipes are amazing, and I really like the Mrs Meyer’s Clean Day range.

 - Healthcare.
-Health insurance takes quite some getting used to after the NHS.
+US health insurance takes quite some getting used to after the NHS.
 Make sure you always carry the family’s insurance cards in case of emergencies, as doctors won’t treat you without it.
 Dental and vision are not normally included in standard healthcare cover, you have to make sure yours is either included or separately covered.
 Root canal treatment can cost $1,800 without insurance.
 Epi-Pens cost $600 for a pack of two syringes.
 Also, New Yorkers use specialist doctors for every thing – they have allergists, dermatologists, pediatricians, OB/GYNs… it can be bewildering at first.
 Calpol = Tylenol.
 The dosages for children are much more accurate here, they do it by the child’s weight rather than age.

 - Taxes.
 Taxes are complicated, even for born-and-bred Americans.
 Give yourself at least two weeks to fill out your tax returns and keep records of everything you can think of like every bank account you have open (even abroad).
 You have to think twice about remortgaging or paying a lump sum off a mortgage whilst you’re here, since this could open you up for additional liability.
 Try to negotiate a tax advisor for both UK and US taxes for the length of your time here.